nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest `studmap.jar` [here](https://github.com/AY2223S1-CS2103T-W13-1/tp/releases).

-3. Create a folder where you want to use StudMap, and copy `StudMap.jar` into it.
+3. Create a folder where you want to use StudMap, and copy `studmap.jar` into it.
 This will be the home folder for StudMap.

 4. Double click StudMap.jar to start the app.
 In a few seconds, you should see a new window similar to the figure below.